Tzal3x/gyros-identifier/README.md

 In case you enter a shady restaurant, with suspicious prices and weird plate descriptions, not being able to verify that the food you ordered is a gyros...
 Fear no more!
 I made an app able to classify whether an image contains a [gyros](https://en.wikipedia.org/wiki/Gyros_(food)) or not.

+The idea stems from the clip of Jian Yang's "Hotdog/Not Hotdog" app from the Silicon Valley series.
+Here's the [clip](https://www.youtube.com/watch?v=vIci3C4JkL0).

 _Editor note: The certainty whether this app contributes to society is controversial._

 ## Boring tech details